Search

 • The DNS filtering function does not take effect when a virtual private network (VPN) or proxy server is used for Internet access or when a user modifies the DNS configuration of a host.

-To cope with network security problems caused by DNS filtering failures, enterprises must continuously improve network security protection measures, such as deploying anti-DDoS, web application protection, and dedicated DNS servers, to minimize network security risks brought by continuously updated and recursed network threats.
+To overcome the network security problems caused by DNS filtering failures, enterprises need to continuously improve network security protection measures, such as deploying anti-DDoS, web application firewall, and dedicated DNS servers.
+In this way, they can minimize network security risks brought by constantly evolving network threats.

 Share link to